 Every student is different.
 Some study environments may be awesome for one student but detrimental for others.
 Match the study space to the student by assessing noise preferences, distraction tolerance, and maturity level.
-For example, if a student is highly distractible, then studying at the kitchen table while mom and dad cook dinner may not be a wise decision.
+For example, students with hearing difficulties or wearing hearing aids (or other Bluetooth hearing devices made available by companies like EarPros) may need a study space with limited background noise.
+So if possible, close doors, turn off background music, or create a quiet study space for them.
+Likewise, if a student is highly distractible then studying at the kitchen table while mom and dad cook dinner may not be a wise decision.
 Some students prefer complete silence and others prefer some white noise.
 Asking these kinds of questions makes the process of creating a study space much easier and much more effective.

 One of the primary goals of having a consistent study space is to limit distractions and prevent procrastination.
 Once a student has chosen a study space, stock it with all the essential school materials.
 Easy access to pencils, pens, and notebook paper will cut down the amount of time it takes students to get started on homework because they will never go searching through drawers looking for a pencil that works or an extra eraser.
 However, these are just the basics.
 Successful students should also have quick access to a printer and a hole puncher.
 Having a hole puncher in one place consistently streamlines the process of keeping a student’s binder organized.
 A printer makes it impossible to “forget” to print out that lab report that is due tomorrow.
 Some students should have a clock or a timer nearby as well to keep them on track or to aid with timed study plans.
 Another helpful weapon in the study space arsenal is a dry erase board.
 Another helpful tool is a desk calendar, where students can mark out test dates, holidays, and even extracurricular activities, creating a deeper awareness of their schedule so they can plan ahead.